ACH Transfer Online Free: Where to Send and Receive at $0

 May 13, 2026

 Sending an ACH transfer online for free is the default at most U.S. banks today.
 The classic $3 to $5 outgoing transfer fee is gone at consumer accounts, replaced by free standard ACH for almost any account.
 The catch, if there is one, is on speed and same-day options.
+For a deeper dive on speed, see our guide to free instant ACH transfer online.

 Here is what "free online ACH" really means in 2026, where to find it, and how to send a free transfer in under five minutes.